Tema relacionado con la salud

 conducted 11 focus groups in three municipalities

-(Carolina, Guaynabo, and
+(Carolina, Guaynabo,

 San Juan) in the greater San Juan metropolitan